Blog · arXiv Analysis · Last reviewed June 25, 2026

 Those modes are mundane, which is why they matter.
 No attacker needs to hide a malicious instruction.
 The failure can come from ordinary helpfulness: the agent reads across apps, over-includes visible detail, and treats a colleague, manager, friend, or external contact as if they were the same audience.

 The governance lesson is that computer-use agents need recipient-aware disclosure boundaries.
-"Complete the task" is not enough; the system must know which facts are necessary and which should remain in their original context.
+"Complete the task" is not enough; the system must know which facts are necessary, which facts are merely visible, and which facts should remain in their original context.
+A benchmark that scores utility, leakage, and refusal can expose that difference better than a single success metric.

 The Numbers and the Caveat